Walkerrh/rails_mysql_stimulus_turbo/WALKERDOCS/SETUP/setup.md

 # Linux distribution

-- **WSL (Windows Subsystem for Linux)**: A compatibility layer for running Linux binary executables natively on Windows.
+- **WSL (Windows Subsystem for Linux) (\\Wsl$\Ubuntu)**: A compatibility layer for running Linux binary executables natively on Windows.
 It allows users to run a Linux distribution directly on Windows without the need for a virtual machine or dual-boot setup.

 # Package Managers